Each person with Parkinson’s disease will have an individualised tailored regime depending upon their age, physical state.

-The stimulator is set under the skin near the collarbone, and replaced as needed (approximately every 5 years- varying with settings).
+The stimulator is set under the skin near the collarbone, and replaced as needed (approximately every 5 years- varying with settings & dependent on device manufacturer).

 Parkinson’s Association of Ireland would like to thank Brian Magennis, RGN, Parkinson’s Disease Nurse Specialist at The Dublin Neurological Institute at The Mater Hospital, Dublin, for endorsing this Information Leaflet.

 DISCLAIMER – The information on these pages is not intended to be taken as advice.
 No changes to your treatment should be made without prior consultation with your doctor or allied health professional.